 County Auditor Overview

 The County Auditor serves as an independent audit function, reporting to the Arlington County Board with additional guidance from the Audit Committee.
 The County Auditor conducts independent performance and operational audits of County departments, programs, and services.
 These audits focus on program efficiency, effectiveness, and transparency.
 Chris Horton is the current County Auditor.

 The County Board appoints the County Auditor under the authority of § 15.2-709.2 of the Code of Virginia, 1950, as amended.
 The County Board adopted a Board Charge in July 2015 establishing the position, and revised the Board Charge on June 20, 2017 to develop further the role of the County Auditor and the Audit Committee.
 The Board Charge serves as the Audit Charter and covers numerous topics.
 These topics include powers and duties; access to information; the use of Government Auditing Standards (Yellow Book Standards); and the composition, roles, and responsibilities of the Audit Committee.

-Annual Audit Work Plan
+Annual Audit Work Plans

 This section contains links to the full audit report, as well as two specific sections of the report: the Report Highlights and the Management Response.
 Within the first year after the publication date, the County Auditor will perform follow-up activities.
 The purpose of follow-up is to determine whether recommended actions have been implemented.
 The results of the completed follow-up reviews will also be publicly-issued and posted here.